The Law Office Of Soheila Azizi & Associates, P.C.

 • Any payments or credits due, including lottery and prize winnings

-The court calculates net monthly income by subtracting certain required payments, such as taxes, mandatory union dues, health premiums, mandatory retirement contributions, costs of raising children from another relationship, and pre-existing child support payments.
+The court calculates net monthly income by subtracting certain required payments such as taxes, mandatory union dues, health premiums, mandatory retirement contributions, costs of raising children from another relationship and preexisting child support payments.

 During the divorce process, the court usually requires each parent to fill out a financial statement.
 This statement allows the court to gain a full understanding of the parents’ financial situation and begin to determine child support amounts.

 As lives go on and situations develop, existing child support arrangements can become outdated.
-Medical emergencies, new living arrangements, and a change in financial status can all necessitate a child support modification.
+Medical emergencies, new living arrangements and a change in financial status can all necessitate a child support modification.

 In order to modify a child support order, you must show the court that circumstances have changed substantially since the last order.
-Major changes in the child or parents’ lives can be temporary or permanent, leading to either a temporary or permanent order.
+Major changes in the child’s or parents’ lives can be temporary or permanent, leading to either a temporary or permanent order.

 Temporary situations that can lead to child support modifications include:

-• Financial hardship on the part of the supporting parent; in other words, the payer is temporarily unable to pay child support due to illness, job loss, or an emergency
+• Financial hardship on the part of the supporting parent; in other words, the payer is temporarily unable to pay child support due to illness, job loss or an emergency

-• Medical emergencies, either for the child, the receiving parent, or the supporting parent
+• Medical emergencies for either the child, the receiving parent or the supporting parent

 Permanent situations that can lead to child support modifications include:

-• Changes in income, such as a lost job, a salary reduction, or a salary increase
+• Changes in income such as a lost job, a salary reduction or a salary increase

-• Change in custody, such as when a child decides to move in with the other parent or the custodial parent decides to move out of state
+• Change in custody such as when a child decides to move in with the other parent or the custodial parent decides to move out of state

 • Changes to the visitation schedule, which cause the child to spend significantly more time with one parent than before